-- The plant palette and irrigation system should be appropriate for site conditions, taking into account that, in some cases, soil improvement can enhance water-use efficiency. - Plants should be grouped together based on irrigation demand. - The percentage of landscaped area in irrigated high-water-use hydrozones should be minimized.
+- The plant palette and irrigation system should be appropriate for site conditions, taking into account that, in some cases, soil improvement can enhance water-use efficiency. - In some cases, drip irrigation can be more efficient for water conservation. - Plants should be grouped together based on irrigation demand. - The percentage of landscaped area in irrigated high-water-use hydrozones should be minimized.
 Local government ordinances should address the percentage of irrigated landscaped area that may be included in high-water-use hydrozones.
 These high water-use limits should not apply to landscaped areas requiring large amounts of turf for their primary functions (for example, ball fields and playgrounds).